 - Ulcerative colitis

-What do I need to know about applying for my Medical Cannabis Card in Mississippi online?
+What do I need to know about applying for my medical cannabis card in Mississippi?

-How old do I have to be to apply for a Medical Marijuana Card in Mississippi?
+How old do I have to be to apply for a medical cannabis card in Mississippi?

 Can I be/have a caregiver for a medical marijuana patient in Mississippi?